Here are some tips to keep in mind when purchasing cartoning equipment:

 7. End load or side load?

-End-load cartoning is appropriate when you have good control over the contents and can slip them into the smaller end opening.
+The use of end-load cartoning equipment is appropriate when you have good control over the contents and can slip them into the smaller end opening.
 Higher speeds are also achievable this way.
-Side load is usually used when you have multiple items going into the carton (example: granola bars) and are “dropping” them into the larger, lengthwise opening.
+Side load cartoning equipment is usually used when you have multiple items going into the carton (example: granola bars) and are “dropping” them into the larger, lengthwise opening.

 8. What about change parts?